bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/01_Java/01_Programming_model.rst

 ..
 ATTENTION::

    Method tasks are executed on top of Java threads, to perform a secure cancellation of a running task in a thread when using the time *timeout* property and *COMPSsExceptions, you have to use the *COMPSsWorker.cancellationPoint* method to indicate the points where it is secure to cancel a task.
-When the task code reaches this method, it will check if the current task must be cancelled and perform a save cancellation, otherwise it will continue with this.
+When the task code reaches this method, it will check if the current task must be canceled and perform a save cancellation, otherwise it will continue with this.
 An example about how to use the cancellation point is shown in :numref:`cancellation_point_java`

    .. code-block:: java
     :name: cancellation_point_java